ThiagoSiqueiraa/ThiagoSiqueiraa/README.md

 ### Hi there 👋

-I'm a full stack dev with a year of experience, lover of programming and technology.
+I'm a full stack dev with a 2 year of experience, lover of programming and technology.

-My actual stack is Javascript, with Node.js.
+My actual stack is Javascript, Node.js.
 I like to work with relational databases  (MySQL, Postgres) and NoSQL (MongoDB).

-I've worked with PHP (Laravel), Firebase SDK, Native apps (Android w/ Java), Ionic (hybrid app).
+I've worked with PHP (Laravel), Firebase SDK, Native apps (Android w/ Java), Ionic (hybrid app), HTML & CSS, AWS, AWS Lambda.

 - 💻 I’m currently working at [SMARKIO](https://www.smarkio.com.br/) as a Junior Systems Analyst